nerves-project/erlinit/README.md

         Power off if a fatal error is detected in erlinit.

     --reboot-on-fatal
         Reboot if a fatal error is detected in erlinit.
+This is the default.

     -r, --release-path <path1[:path2...]>
         A colon-separated lists of paths to search for